-Expenses spiked to about \$4.8 million, primarily due to project cost reimbursement to the City.
-The Core Community Fund grant project is near completion, and the remainder of the grant should be spent during the year ending June 30, 2023.
+Expenses were approximately \$100,000 as the LDFA awaits future direction and dispenses of onhand grants.
+The Core Community Fund grant is anticipated to be spent during the year ending June 30, 2024.

 In order to alleviate cash flow concerns, the LDFA had received a \$2.5 million bridge loan from the Economic Development Corporation of the City of Detroit.
 The loan was repaid during the fiscal year ended June 30, 2021.